 Occasionally these are ‘Fish’ who think a K J is the key to the kingdom.
 More often than not, it’s the trademark of an ‘Aggressor’.

 They are known in the industry as ‘LAGs’.
 That stands for Loose, Aggressive Gamblers.

-Aggressive poker players will often bet and raise very bad hands to the river.
-In doing so they will bluff a lot of us off the hand which gets very frustrating.
-Especially when the Aggressor’s chips start piling up.
+Aggressive poker players often bet and raise very bad hands to the river.
+In doing so, they will bluff many of us off the hand, which gets very frustrating, especially when the Aggressor’s chips start piling up.